 Note, too, that since I use MacJournal, it’s also listed as a “print to” app.
 Using that I can include special messages in my journal with just a few taps.
 Think of the possibilities that offers . . .

 This system works with both web-based email systems and desktop email clients and it includes the messages in with the rest of your personal archive rather than off in a world of their own.
 When you search your archive for information related to a specific topic, your results will include any applicable email messages along with documents.
 You can also take advantage of Paperless’s collections feature to “virtually” organize documents.
 While you only have one actual file stored on your hard drive, it can be associated with any number of collections.
 You can have surname collections, record type collections or anything else that helps you manage your research.

-I would highly recommend that you keep your “original” messages stored on your email provider’s server when at all possible.
-(I pay $20/year for Yahoo Mail Plus so that I have the storage I need.)
+I recommend that you keep your “original” messages stored on your email provider’s server when at all possible.
 They do a much better job of backing up their information than even the best of us ever will.